top of page

 Historical Records of Many Women in the Early Church

 Secular historians have attested to the extraordinary number of women the early Christian church attracted.
 Celsus, in the 2nd century, mocked the church for attracting 'the silly and the mean and the stupid, with women and children."
-Bishop Cyprian of Carthage noticed that "Christian maidens were very numerous" and it was difficult to find Christian husbands for all of them.
+Bishop Cyprian of Carthage noticed that "Christian maidens were very numerous," and it was difficult to find Christian husbands for all of them.
 Men of the senatorial class could lose their status if they converted to Christianity.
 That may explain why Peter addresses wives who are married to unbelievers (1 Peter 3:1-7), encouraging them that by their conversation and demeanour, their husbands may come to believe.
-Ignatius, another church father, greets women leaders in the faith including Alce and Tavia.
+Ignatius, another church father, greets women leaders in the faith, including Alce and Tavia.
 Polycarp notes that a letter to Philippi is to be copied twice, one for the female leader, Grapte, and the other for the male leader, Clement.
-The 4th-century theologian Jerome referred to women in his circle of scholars to resolve problems for church elders (1)
+Catherine Kroeger quotes the 4th-century theologian Jerome, who referred to women in his circle of scholars to resolve problems for church elders [1].

 Biblical Sources of Many Women in the Early Church

 As the Jesus movement became organized as the Christian religion, it acquired the Greco-Roman patriarchal hierarchy.
 When I began writing about women in the New Testament, I thought historians had simply forgotten or not noticed or valued them.
 However, I am finding that women's stories were intentionally suppressed or discredited.
-Dr. Ally Kateusz provides evidence that Mary, the mother of Jesus, acted as a priest or overseer after the resurrection (2).
-Few of the stories of women evangelists and apostles were canonized in the Bible, and ancient extra-biblical texts were criticized.
+Dr. Ally Kateusz provides evidence that Mary, the mother of Jesus, acted as a priest or overseer after the resurrection [2].
+Her investigation reveals art that preserves Mary, the mother of Jesus, taking the role of a liturgical leader [3].
+A few of the stories of women evangelists and apostles were canonized in the Bible, and ancient extra-biblical texts were criticized.
 When Christians gave examples from The Acts of Paul and Thecla to support women in ministry, church authorities contested the manuscript.
 There is ample evidence of women deacons working in ministry, often in women's quarters, providing pastoral care for the sick, evangelizing, instructing, baptizing women and officiating communion to women.
-Consequently, the office of deacon was demoted for a time to 'laity', allowing the office of the ministry to exclude women (3).

 Many Women in the Gospels

-My first novel, Forgotten Followers from Broken to Bold, puts the reader in the shoes of female disciples, eyewitnesses, patrons, and apostles.
+Despite the church silencing or sidelining women who served as ministers, the Gospels name many women who were eyewitnesses, disciples (followers/students), patrons, and apostles.
+My first novel, Forgotten Followers from Broken to Bold, published in 2022, puts the reader in the shoes of these women.
 It retells these events from the point of view of two main female characters, Mara, healing from trauma, and Joanna, grappling with racism.
 It includes every woman in the Gospels (Matthew, Mark, Luke, John).
 I counted 35 of them!
 Who are the 35 women in the Gospels?
+[7]

 Many Women in the New Testament

-Because She Was Called, from Broken to Bold Book 2 covers the time period of Acts 2-11.
-I plan a series covering the whole time period of the Gospels and Acts, set from approximately AD 30 - 70.
-My hope is to include all of the women of the New Testament.
+My second historical fiction, Because She Was Called, A Novel of the Early Church, covers the time period of Acts 2-11.
+My third fiction, Finding Her Voice: Acts of Early Female Apostles: A Novel, is set in Acts 11-15.
+I hope to include all of the women of the New Testament in my future writing.
 In addition to the 35 women in the Gospels, I found 36 more women in the New Testament!

 many women